French war photographer Marie-Laure de Decker dead at 75

 On the other hand, she added: "There is an advantage to being a woman, as was the case in South Africa -- they don't kill you right away, they give you a chance."

-Chad Moussa Faki, current chair of the African Union Commission, paid tribute to her Saturday, speaking of his "great sadness" at the news of her death.
+Chad's Moussa Faki Mahamat, current chair of the African Union Commission, paid tribute to her on Saturday, speaking of his "great sadness" at the news of her death.

 Her images, he wrote on Twitter, "immortalised part of the history of Chad".

+She lost a subsequent legal bid to recover them and have her copyright recognised for their digital versions of the photos.

-Marie-Laure de Decker is also known for her photos of celebrities such as French singer Serge Gainsbourg, Caroline of Monaco and France's former president, Valery Giscard d'Estaing.
+De Decker is also known for her photos of celebrities such as actors Catherine Deneuve and Charlotte Rampling, singer Serge Gainsbourg, Caroline of Monaco and France's former president, Valery Giscard d'Estaing.

+The money from those photos helped finance her missions in conflict zones, she said.

+"When you take photos of the poor, no one's interested.
+You have to take photos of the rich to sell (them)."

 She had two sons with lawyer Thierry Levy.